ayucd/why-would-you-do-that/README.md

    * Case 2 : Greater than 1 food-value: If the agent has more than 1 unit of food, it can decide whether it will share its food or not based on its own strategy; and its decision will also be based upon the past strategies of the agent-at-mercy (needy agent).
    * Case 3 : Greater than 2 food-values: In this case, the agent is provided with the ability to reproduce.
 It can decide whether it will reproduce or not based on a fixed probability provided by us for the model.

-# PART A : Drawing conclusions on what sharing strategy thrives the best in our environment
+# PART A
+##  This part tries to drawi conclusions on what sharing strategy thrives the best in our environment